ml-heroes/movie-recom/README.md

 ### client

-This directory holds the Angular code.
+This directory holds the React code.

 ### nginx